 710 U.S. 31 N. | Traverse City | 231.938.9599

 Take the kids because they’re aching to go, but don’t forget to have some fun yourself.
-With two 18-hole mini golf courses (voted the best in Michigan by AAA), go-carts, zip-lines, a ropes course and full arcade, there’s no reason the whole family won’t smile.
-1710 U.S. 31 N., TRAVERSE CITY, 231.938.9599, PIRATESCOVE.NET.
+With two 18-hole mini golf courses (voted best in Michigan by AAA), go-carts, a zip line, ropes course and full arcade, the whole family will be smiling.
+(Also located in Petoskey and Houghton Lake!)

 1701 E. Front St. | Traverse City | 231.995.1055

 A solid bet for kids of all ages, this permanent gallery at Dennos puts a focus on both the arts and sciences.
 Highlights include the Laser Harp, Anti-Gravity Mirror, Sound Wall (an interactive sculpture that creates music when you touch it), and the Hubble Space Telescope Theater, which features an ongoing transmission from NASA.

 13240 S. West Bay Shore Dr. | Traverse City | 231.932.4526